 I am sitting here in Suzie’s house and she is complaining about her slow draining shower.
 Suzie happens to have long hair and certainly, the hair gets loose, goes down the shower drain, mixes with oil, shampoo, or soap to form a large ball of hair blockage.
-Read on to learn how I helped my friend unclog the shower drain.
+Read on to learn how I helped my friend their shower drain.

 Summary: To unclog the shower drain, physically pull off the hairballs using a wire coat hanger, pour the best drain cleaners (liquid or Granulated Crystal cleaner), allow 30-60 minutes & finally flash down the drain using hot water.
 But, it’s important to properly install your shower drain in the first place.

 Step 1: Pull up the hair using a wire coat hanger (with a hook)

 First, put on a pair of rubber gloves to help you avoid those nasty bacteria down the drain.
 Then, unscrew and lift the shower strainer to leave the drain open.
 Next, you’ll need to straighten the wire coat hanger and bends one of its ends into a small hook – or use plumbers drain snake.
 Now, push the wire down the shower drain for some few inches before twisting it round to allow it to catch hair clogs.

 Pull the wire out and remove the clogged hair placing it into a trash bin.
 Now run water down the drain to check whether it’s draining quickly.
 Repeat the process every time going deeper the drain a few more inches while still increasing the size of the wire hook.

 Keep repeating this step until you’re sure that you’ve removed most of the hair.
 Next, treat the drain using a great enzyme promoting drain cleaner.
 However, hold the wire tightly so that it won’t get stuck in the drain.